-But, not only are these veggies pretty delicious, you’ve heard on the other hand that these veggies metabolize estrogen and fight cancer—so what’s a hypothyroid girl to do?
+But, not only are these veggies pretty delicious, you’ve heard that they also metabolize estrogen and fight cancer—so what’s a hypothyroid girl to do?

 While there are several causes for hypothyroidism, it is estimated that nearly 90% is due to an autoimmune attack on the thyroid gland known as Hashimoto’s1.